 Those travelling alone should budget for around $20,000 when considering a year long trip around the world, which works out at $54 a day to cover flights, hotels, food, insurance and any required vaccinations.

 Solo travel statistics data shows that they spend an average of 20% more on their travel insurance and a massive 50% extra on hotel and accommodation than other travellers.
-The main reason being is that travel agents and hotels have not yet caught up with the increased popularity in travellers going it alone and are still charging single supplements.
-In fact, it’s the biggest reason why other travellers don’t travel solo, with 50% sighting the fact it’s too expensive.
-Some companies like Voyages of Antiquity have reacted and removed all their single supplements on its Greek island’s cruises.
+The main reason being single supplement charges.
+In fact, it’s the biggest reason why some travellers don’t travel solo, with 50% citing the fact that it’s too expensive.
+Some companies like Voyages of Antiquity have reacted and removed all their single supplements on their Greek islands cruises.

 If you’re looking for a solo trip on a budget then a backpacking trip around Southeast Asia, Laos has been voted that cheapest place to visit solo.
 Activities can cost as little as $7 for a full day tubing experience down the river Vang Vieng.